 3 refugees say they've been hacked by Bahrain

-Bahrain Embassy said it had no immediate comment on the allegations.
-British officials haven't commented.
+Bahrain's embassy said it had no immediate comment on the allegations.
+British law enforcement officials also offered no immediate comment.